-Half sour pickles are a popular delicatessen pickle that is fermented instead of canned for its classic sour taste.
+Half sour pickles are a popular delicatessen pickle that relies on fermentation rather than white vinegar for its classic sour flavor.
 As they sit in a saltwater solution they begin to ferment, becoming increasingly sour with each day.
-Half sour pickles are typically done fermenting 1-2 weeks, however, you can let them ferment longer if you wish.
+Half sours are typically done fermenting 1-2 weeks, however, you can let them ferment longer if you wish.
 It is all about what tastes best to you.
 Personally, seven days is my sweet spot.

 Why Use Pickling Salt